Streamlining the donation funnel to increase donation conversions on the website.

 Takeaways

-I conducted four 30-minute interviews with the target demographic - people aged between 30-60 who have an interest in supporting nonprofits.
+I conducted four 30-minute interviews with the target demographic - people aged between 30-60 who have an interest in supporting nonprofits and people who had already donated before.

 Insights